OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 Automatic memory allocation corresponds to the automatic variables, also known as "stack" memory, it's memory allocated at runtime when you enter into a new scope, each time that a function is called its auto variables are pushed to stack.

-*Worried because you don't know what is stack, don't panic, this will be explained on the next topic.*
+*Worried because you don't know what is stack, don't panic, this will be explained on the next post.*

 What it really means?
 An auto variable is every variable that you declare and don't use any keyword (like `static`), simplifying, variables that you declare inside your `main` function or inside any function can be considered auto variables, therefore, automatic memory allocation.